Tidal locking: Eccentric orbits

 For orbits that do not have an eccentricity close to zero, the rotation rate tends to become locked with the orbital speed when the body is at periapsis, which is the point of strongest tidal interaction between the two objects.
 If the orbiting object has a companion, this third body can cause the rotation rate of the parent object to vary in an oscillatory manner.
 This interaction can also drive an increase in orbital eccentricity of the orbiting object around the primary – an effect known as eccentricity pumping.

 In some cases where the orbit is eccentric and the tidal effect is relatively weak, the smaller body may end up in a so-called spin–orbit resonance, rather than being tidally locked.
 Here, the ratio of the rotation period of a body to its own orbital period is some simple fraction different from 1:1.
 A well known case is the rotation of Mercury, which is locked to its own orbit around the Sun in a 3:2 resonance.
 This results in the rotation speed roughly matching the orbital speed around perihelion.

 Many exoplanets (especially the close-in ones) are expected to be in spin–orbit resonances higher than 1:1.
 A Mercury-like terrestrial planet can, for example, become captured in a 3:2, 2:1, or 5:2 spin–orbit resonance, with the probability of each being dependent on the orbital eccentricity.

 Occurrence

 Moons

 All twenty known moons in the Solar System that are large enough to be round are tidally locked with their primaries, because they orbit very closely and tidal force increases rapidly (as a cubic function) with decreasing distance.
-On the other hand, the irregular outer satellites of the gas giants (e.g. Phoebe), which orbit much farther away than the large well-known moons, are not tidally locked.
+On the other hand, most of the irregular outer satellites of the giant planets (e.g. Phoebe), which orbit much farther away than the large well-known moons, are not tidally locked.